playmint/ds/README.md

 MAP=quest-map make dev
 ```

+## 2. Claiming a zone

+Once your build has succeeded, `http://localhost:3000/tile-fabricator` will take you to the Downstream homepage.
+Here you can sign in via Metamask, Wallet connect or use one of our Burner wallets.
+When deploying locally, a wallet called the

 ## 2. Apply a map after deploying

 After doing a standard `docker` or `make` build, you can run the DS apply command and point it at one of the map folders.
 For example: `ds apply -n local -z 1 -R -f ./contracts/src/maps/quest-map/`